 Karen Rex – Co-opted Governor

-I am the Chair of the Full Governing Body and the Pay Committees and attend all meetings.
+I am the Chair of the Full Governing Body and the Pay Committee and attend all meetings.
 I am the English Link Governor.

 Alistair Matthews – Elected Parent Governor